Need help with your Discussion

 ERP inputs

-Bill of Materials – A structured file of a product which details the amounts of raw materials, assemblies, and items that are needed for the end products.
+Bill of Materials – A structured product file which details the amounts of raw materials, assemblies, and items needed for the end products.

-Inventory records – refers to the details about the raw materials and completed products which have already been ordered or that are on hand.
+Inventory records – refer to the details about the raw materials and completed products that have already been ordered or are on hand.

 Outputs

-Purchase orders – refers to the purchasing schedule the MRP recommends, which includes the orders given to suppliers to send materials.
-Purchasing order has a schedule with detailed quantities and dates to meet the MPS
+Purchase orders – refer to the purchasing schedule the MRP recommends, which includes the orders given to suppliers to send materials.
+Purchasing demand has a plan with exact quantities and dates to meet the MPS.

 Material plans – shows the details of the raw materials, components, dates, assembly items and quantities required to produce the end product.